jolie/docs/architectural-composition/couriers.md

 ![](../.gitbook/assets/interface_extension.png)

 Interface extension can be particularly useful when it is necessary to enrich the message types of an aggregated ports due to the presence of a courier process attached to it.
+It is worth noting that the courier process will manage request and response messages conformant to the extended interfaces, but it will **automatically** forward messages cleaned from the extended parts.

+### How to extend an interface
 `interface extender` is the keyword used in Jolie for extending operations by overloading their types.
 The overloaded types contain additional fields exploited within the courier process to perform checks and, before forwarding, they are automatically removed from the message.
 The `interface extender` syntax follows.

 ```text